python/cpython/Doc/library/ssl.rst

 .. data:: PROTOCOL_TLSv1

-   Selects SSL version 2 as the channel encryption protocol.
+   Selects TLS version 1 as the channel encryption protocol.
 This is the most modern version, and probably the best choice for maximum protection, if both sides can speak it.